bullet container

 https://www.forbes.com/councils/forbescoachescouncil/2025/04/23/intangible-assets-the-new-currency-of-business-success/

-[16] [17] [47] [55] The impact of trademark intensity on firm performance: Unraveling the role of product market competition, total factor productivity, and SG&A efficiency
+[16] [17] [47] [55] The impact of trademark intensity on firm performance: Unravelling the role of product market competition, total factor productivity, and SG&A efficiency

 https://ideas.repec.org/a/wly/mgtdec/v45y2024i6p3942-3958.html

-[18] [22] [45] [48] [49] [50] Trademark intensity and firm performance in family versus non-family firms: The role of organizational and knowledge capital – ScienceDirect
+[18] [22] [45] [48] [49] [50] Trademark intensity and firm performance in family versus non-family firms: The role of organisational and knowledge capital – ScienceDirect

 https://www.sciencedirect.com/science/article/abs/pii/S014829632500195X